frijjoasis/ai_turbulence_methods/README.md

-# ai_turbulence_methods
+# Comparison of Generative Learning Methods for Turbulence Modeling

-Comparison of Generative Learning Methods for Turbulence Modeling
+Code used to produce the results in the paper 'Comparison of Generative Learning Methods for Turbulence Modeling'.